apache/datafusion/docs/specification/invariants.md

 physical_plan.evaluate(batch).schema = physical_plan.schema
 ```

-Together with other invariances, this ensures that the consumers of record
+Together with other invariants, this ensures that the consumers of record
 batches do not need to know the output schema of the physical plan; they can
 safely rely on the record batch's schema to perform downscaling and naming.